Seattle bans caste-based discrimination, becoming first U.S. city to do so

 “While simple, it is also profound and historic,” she added.

-While Nelson said caste discrimination is “abhorrent,” she voted against the ordinance citing a “reckless” potential for a lawsuit — specifically noting the likelihood of one coming from a “well-resourced” tech employer.

-“Just because we can do something, doesn’t mean we should,” Nelson said.
+Councilmembers Sawant, Morales, Lisa Herbold, Teresa Mosqueda, Alex Pedersen and Dan Strauss voted in favor of the new law, sending the rowdy crowd in council chambers into loud cheers.
+Councilmember Sara Nelson cast the sole vote against the ordinance, citing her fear of potential litigation from employers.

+Council President Debora Juarez and Councilmember Andrew Lewis were absent from the meeting.

-Caste is a hierarchical system, stemming from Hinduism in India, assigned at birth in which the oppressed or Dalit are deemed “untouchables.”
-While India officially banned the system, its influence is still felt in South Asia and by South Asians in America.
+Caste is a hierarchical system, stemming from Hinduism in India, in which societal status is assigned to an individual at birth.
+Of the five main caste groups, those on the lowest rung of the system, members of the oppressed Dalit caste, are deemed “untouchables,” while the Brahmins, known as the priestly caste, reside at the top.
+There are thousands of subcastes, and while India officially banned the system, its influence is still felt in South Asia and by South Asians in America.

-Though there are 150,000 Indian Americans in Washington, before Tuesday’s vote, someone who faced harassment or mistreatment based on caste would not be protected, while someone who faced gender, race or age discrimination would be, supporters of the ordinance argued.
+Though there are 150,000 Indian Americans in Washington, before Tuesday’s vote, someone who faced harassment or mistreatment based on caste would not be protected, unlike someone who faced gender, race or age discrimination, supporters of the ordinance argued.

 While the U.S. has never formally recognized the caste system, South Asians have faced discrimination within workplaces and higher education, with a growing number of organizations working to recognize and combat casteism in recent years.

-Note: Editor’s note: An earlier version of this story misstated Councilmember Kshama Sawant’s district.
-She is the District 3 council member.